 Most parents want their children to know how to act, but many aren't sure where to start.
 The most important things to consider are to set an example by having good manners of your own and to be consistent.

-Good manners should be taught at a very early age because once bad habits form, they’re difficult to change.
-Parents need to realize that from the moment their children are born, they serve as role models.
 If the parents are rude, the children will be too.
 The most effective way to teach good manners is to state the rules and then show how to apply these rules in everyday life.
-You can even make etiquette fun with Etiquette Games for the Family.
+You can even make etiquette fun with etiquette games for the family.

 Start With the Basics